svkampen/James/README.md

 You can simply add in functions in Python (it's really not that hard.) instead of having to learn TCL or C and modifying (in this case) Eggdrop.
 The simplicity is endless!

-You won't have to set 99 options in the config file, but it will work just as well for simple things like reacting on sentences, remembering factoids, saving quotes and more!
+You won't have to set 999 options in the config file, but it will work just as well for simple things like reacting on sentences, remembering factoids, saving quotes and more!
-(it are approx. 30 options, of which 10 are server options and 5 are optional, and they are easy-peasy)

 **-- Sam**